 Employees and Labor: The Company adheres to a zero-layoff policy regardless of the pandemic impacts.
 In addition, it also offers health insurances that cover COVID-19 infection.
 At the same time, measures are in place and required to be strictly followed.
 For example, employees need to report their timelines in the Company's "CPF Connect" application on a daily basis alongside MorChana and Thai Chana applications, both of which were rolled out by the government sector to facilitate risk assessment and to collect data when one is visiting risk areas.
 CPF educates employees about health care as well as driving the Work-from-Home policy to reduce congestion and risks of COVID-19.
-Furthermore, the Company also procured vaccinations for Section 33 insurers, as well as alleviating the burden on the government by purchasing alternative vaccines for its employees.
-Meanwhile, the Company has applied Seal & Bubble system in several factories by proactively examining all employees and dividing employees into 2 groups.
+Furthermore, the Company also procured vaccinations for Section 33 insurers, as well as alleviating the burden on the government by purchasing alternative vaccines for its employees and dividing employees into 2 groups.
 Those with positive results shall be transferred to field hospitals for further treatment.
 For those who are not infected or whose test result turns negative, CPF shall arrange sterilized transportations for relocation to a provided facility.
 This is to protect employees from travel risks.
 The field hospitals arranged by the Company do meet the required standards of the Ministry of Public Health with medical personnel close supervision.
 If a patient has red-coded symptoms, such patient will be transferred to the hospital immediately.
 This is a comprehensive infection control, starting from prevention to treatment at all levels.

 Customers: The Company attaches utmost importance to the production of food that is safe and sufficient for everyone's consumption with the introduction of a biosecurity system in animal husbandry (Farm Biosecurity), which is a system to prevent or reduce the risk of disease, from entering or spreading out of farms or house barns, animal husbandry facilities, slaughterhouses, animal product processing plants, including transport vehicles, waste management equipment, waste container, animal remains, and wastewater.
-Moreover, this farm biosecurity is the most effective way to control the small and medium-sized enterprises (SMEs), or individuals who are recovering and are at risk of being aggravated by the new surges of COVID-19.
-The Company continued to carry out a "Faster Payment" project by paying for goods and services, or disease.
+Moreover, this farm biosecurity is the most effective way to control the disease.
 It is a basic practice, starting from farming to food production, to assure that food safety is traceable throughout the production chain and the foods can be produced continuously without interruption.
 CPF ensures food security while also cascading knowledge and technology to farmers and suppliers throughout the production chain to enhance safety of raw materials in food production.
 The Company has also adjusted the product transportation and distribution procedures.
 That is, goods were originally transported from plants to distribution centers before being delivered to the final destination.
 However, at present, it has been changed to transporting goods directly from the manufacturing plant to the final destination in order to solve the problem of labor shortage at the distribution centers, which may also result in short-term stock shortage.